 - 6 ⅜ ounces (1 ½ cups, spoon and level) all-purpose flour (regular or gluten-free*)

 - 1 ¾ ounces (½ cup) cocoa powder

 - ½ teaspoon salt

 - 9 ounces chopped chocolate (or chocolate chips)**

 - Preheat oven to 350ºF.
-Grease a 10" cast iron skillet with nonstick spray.
+Butter or oil a 10" cast iron skillet.

-- Transfer batter to skillet and spread out in a flat layer, leaving a 1" clear border around the perimeter of the pan.
+- Transfer batter to skillet and spread out in a flat layer, leaving a 1" clear border around the perimeter of the pan (this is important!).
 Sprinkle remaining chocolate on top.

 - Bake brownie in preheated oven for 30-35 minutes, until top is set and center is puffy; be careful not to overbake.
 Cool for about an hour before slicing.
 Store any leftovers in an airtight container at room temperature.